mco-gh/mco.dev/content/post/found/visual.md

 coverImage = "/img/visual.jpg"
 +++

-This site purportedly uses AI to measure the visual aethetics of your website.
+This site purportedly uses AI to measure the visual aesthetics of your website.
 I tried it with the one you're now reading and was told what I knew all along: I'm visually average.

 <!--more-->